Innuendo (song): Steve Howe's involvement

 Steve Howe has said he was "so proud" to have played on the song and he became the only Queen non-member to have played guitar on a studio recording of a Queen song.
-Howe and Mercury had been friends for several years, since they ran into each other quite often at the Townhouse Studios in London.
+Howe and Mercury had been friends for several years, since they ran into each other quite often at Townhouse Studios in London.
 Yes had recorded Going for the One at Mountain Studios in 1976–77 shortly before Queen bought the Swiss studio, and Asia's debut album was produced by Queen's engineer, Mike Stone.

 On a break from a recording session in Geneva, Howe drove to Montreux and stopped to have lunch.
 There he ran into Martin Groves, who had worked for Yes before and by this time was Queen's equipment supervisor.
 Groves told him Queen were in the studio at the moment.

 As soon as Steve Howe went into the studios, Mercury asked him to play some guitar (according to producer David Richards, who had worked with Yes in the past as well).
 Another version is that Brian May was the one who asked him to play the flamenco bit.
 When the members of Queen asked if Howe wanted to play on the title track, Howe politely suggested they’d lost their minds.
 It took the combined weight of Mercury, May and Taylor to persuade him.